 - This soup is a healthy addition to meals and satisfying enough to serve on its own.

 - Made using simple, inexpensive, and easy-to-find ingredients.

 - Red lentils cook quickly so you can get dinner on the table in less than 30 minutes.

 If you enjoy flavorful and delicious soups for meals, you definitely need to try these!

 If you try this Middle Eastern Lentil Soup recipe, please leave a comment and a rating and let me know how much you liked it.

 - In a large pot, heat the olive oil and add the finely chopped onion and cook until it starts to soften.

 - Add the drained lentils to the pot and stir for one minute.
-Then, add the water, salt, cumin, pepper, and turmeric.
+Then, add the water, salt, and pepper.

-- Bring the ingredients to the boil and let boil on medium heat for 20 minutes.
+- Bring the ingredients to a boil and cook on medium heat for 20 minutes.
 Add more water if needed, to thin the soup

 - Sprinkle the soup with finely chopped parsley and serve with a lemon wedge.